OctoPrint/plugins.octoprint.org/_plugins/octoeverywhere.md

 ## 👋 Hello!

-We welcome you aboard the [OctoEverywhere.com](https://octoeverywhere.com/?source=plugin_website) rocket!
-With a **simple and free 2-minute setup** you too will have access to your full OctoPrint portal... everywhere!
+Welcome aboard the [OctoEverywhere.com](https://octoeverywhere.com/?source=plugin_website) rocket!
+With a **free and simple 2-minute setup** you too will have access to your full OctoPrint portal... everywhere!
 Join the over 10k users already enjoying full remote control, full webcam streaming, and much more!

 ### Free Remote Access Everywhere?

 Right!
 [OctoEverywhere.com](https://octoeverywhere.com/?source=plugin_website) gives you **full access** to the exact same OctoPrint web portal you know and love.
-Your customizations, your webcam, your plugins, your favorite 3rd party apps... everywhere!
+Your customizations, your webcam stream, your plugins, your favorite 3rd party apps... everywhere!

 ### Is It Safe?